 1150 Computer Orientation.
 Three credits.
 A general introduction to computers with an emphasis on personal computing, database, word processing, presentation graphics, spreadsheets, and Internet tools.
 Does not count for Computer Science major or minor.

 1160 Multimedia Computation.
-Three credits.
+Four credits.
 Prerequisite: sufficient background in algebra.
 Computer science concepts and computer software development using a multimedia approach to program development.
 Algorithms, programming, and documentation of media computation problems including modification, editing and creation of picture and sound files.
 Computer science hardware and software terminology.
 This course counts toward a computer science major or minor upon successful completion of the course with a grade of A or B and approval by the Computer Science Chairperson.

 1170 Computer Science I. Four credits.
 Prerequisite: Sufficient background in algebra and trigonometry.
 The first of a two-semester sequence using a high-level language; language constructs and simple data structures such as arrays and strings.
 Emphasis on problem solving using the language and principles of structured software development.
 Three lectures and one two-hour laboratory.